ServiceNowITOM/servicenow-ansible/README.md

 ## Installation

-To install Azure collection hosted in Galaxy:
+To install ServiceNow collection hosted in Galaxy:

 ```bash
 ansible-galaxy collection install servicenow.servicenow
 ```

-To upgrade to the latest version of Azure collection:
+To upgrade to the latest version of ServiceNow collection:

 ```bash
 ansible-galaxy collection install servicenow.servicenow --force